 Can I use Sale Ezy on my phone or tablet?

-Sale Ezy is built with a responsive design, meaning it is accessible and can be used on mobile and desktop devices.
-We are also currently working on a mobile app to make using Sale Ezy even simpler when you’re on the go.Ask a Question
+Sale Ezy is built with a responsive design, meaning it is accessible and can be used on desktop computers or on mobile or tablet if you're on the go.Ask a Question

 Bidding and buying